apache/datafusion-python/docs/source/user-guide/common-operations/expressions.rst

 In this example, the `is_empty` column will contain `True` for the first row and `False` for the second row.

+To get the total number of elements in an array, you can use the function :py:func:`datafusion.functions.cardinality`.
+This function returns an integer indicating the total number of elements in the array.

+.. ipython:: python

+    from datafusion import SessionContext, col
+    from datafusion.functions import cardinality

+    ctx = SessionContext()
+    df = ctx.from_pydict({"a": [[1, 2, 3], [4, 5, 6]]})
+    df.select(cardinality(col("a")).alias("num_elements"))

+In this example, the `num_elements` column will contain `3` for both rows.

 Structs
 -------